ScienceNLP-Lab/Citation-Integrity/README.md

 ## Data

 Data is in the same format as the SciFact dataset [(schema information)](https://github.com/allenai/scifact/blob/master/doc/data.md).
-The dataset is split into 3 subsets: training (70 reference articles), development (10), and test (10).
+The dataset is split into 3 subsets: training (70 reference articles), development (10 articles), and test (20 articles).

 ## Code